dustinpfister/blog_posts/_posts/hapi-routing.md

 ## 2 - A Basic hapi route example

 So a very basic example of setting up a route in hapi 17.x might involve just calling the server.route method, and passing an object that contains a method, path, and handler properties.
 The method property can be a string or an array of strings where each string is the type of http request method that this route will respond to such as GET and POST.
 The Path property must be a string but it can be formated in a certain way to include some parameters.
+The handler must be a function and that function will receive a request option and a response toolkit object as its arguments.

 ```js
 let Hapi = require('@hapi/hapi');